 What do you think about how you think?

 The scholars will say, “Well, I just come up with something,” or, “You know, you just —think,” or "You just have to try to think.”
 They will then shift to say things like, "Why can't you tell us the answer?”
-“Why is this so hard?”
-"This is dumb!
-I don't even see why we're doing this!
-Why are you making us do this?”
-“Why are you wasting our time like this?
-Why can’t you just tell us the answer?”
-The funny thing is that much of the time they do the exact thing that is the answer.

-As you can see, the answer is…one asks questions.
+As you can see, the answer is: One asks questions.

-This idea will sometimes just sail right over an eighth-grade scholar’s head.
-“How is asking questions like thinking?” they will ask.
+Sometimes this idea will just sail right over an eighth-grade scholar’s head.

 Here is why the answer is hard to see: They don't break it down into the small questions, the kind one would ask as a little kid.
 The kind of very basic and simple kinds of questions one who is maturing won’t really ask out loud anymore.